g-simmons/infovisfinal/report/report.md

 * Contributed to the report

 ##### Kiel
-* Kiel did a version of the scatter plot and a sunburst plot that were not put into the final version.
+* A version of the scatter plot and a sunburst plot that were not put into the final version.
-* He implemented the color remapping palette.
+* Implemented the color remapping palette.
-* Implemented the tooltip & descriptions that show when the user clicks on a point in th scatter plot.
+* Implemented the tooltip & descriptions that show when the user clicks on a point in the scatter plot.
+* Minor asthetics improvements.
-* He also made minor asthetics improvements and contributed heavily to this report.
+* Contributed to the report.

 ##### Gabriel
 * Implemented basic version of the scatter plot that was included in the final version